bernhard-42/jupyter-cadquery/README.md

 - **Create a conda environment with Jupyterlab:**

-    - If you don't have already create a new conda environment with CadQuery 2.1
+    - If you don't have it already, create a new conda environment with CadQuery 2.1

         ```bash
         conda create -n cq21-jl3 -c conda-forge -c cadquery python=3.8 cadquery